Friday, January 24, 2014

 Samana, Dominican Republic

-As we left port we saw such a beautiful sunset from our balcony.
+As we left port we saw such a beautiful sunset from our cabin's balcony.

 ST Thomas and the Turtles

-The next island we visit was St. Thomas which is part of the US Virgin Islands.
+The next island we visited was St. Thomas which is part of the US Virgin Islands.

 Docking in the port of Charlotte Amelie we joined the Schooner "Bones" for a day's sailing.
 A choppy ride over the bay brought us to Turtle cove.